 Note: The two right-most columns indicate Cohen’s d effect sizes for post-hoc comparisons, * = p < .05.
-F = forward paired-associates, M = mediated paired-associates.
+F = forward pairs, M = mediated pairs.
 Mediated pairs in Experiment 1 were separated by one concept.
 Mediated pairs in Experiment 2 were mediated through two concepts.
-“B” experiments flipped the order in which mediated items were paired.
+“B” experiments flipped the order in which mediated words were paired.